jackie1031/WalkLive/README.md

 - run'mvn clean heroku:deploy'
 * it is already deployed on the Heroku Server, if wanted to redeploy, use the account above.
 * our app is currently using a clearDB database with $9.99 plan.
 It only allows a maximum of 15 connections and 18000 requires per hour.
 Running tests while deploying the app may cause an increasing amount of connections flushed into our server and break our database connections.
 Please comment out tests if members want to redeploy this app.
-* Since our app is iOS, instead of a web app, there's nothing to show on the website, but we can check whether it deploys successfully by opening a new tab in the browser as'https://walklive.herokuapp.com/WalkLive/api/test' and it will display 'success'
+* Since our app is iOS, instead of a web app, there's nothing to show on the website, but we can check whether it deploys successfully by opening a new tab in the browser as'https://walklive.herokuapp.com/WalkLive/api/users' and it will fetch all the current users in our database.